chainx-org/chainx-wiki-1.0/Smart-Contract-EN.md

 ### 1. Accessing the test network

-Please refer to the instructions of accessing the ChainX test network.
+Please refer to the instructions of [accessing the ChainX testnet](https://github.com/chainx-org/ChainX/wiki/Join-ChainX-Testnet-EN).
 After completing the relevant steps, the nodes should be synchronized to the latest and the corresponding configurations of the wallets completed.

 ### 2. Running local nodes